Local pairing of Feynman histories in many-body Floquet models: Eigenstate Correlators

-In the Haar-RFC the correlator $R_x(t)$ can be evaluated using an extension of the transfer matrix method of Sec.~\ref{sec:local}, as we show in Appendix~\ref{sec:observable_transfer}.
+In Appendix~\ref{sec:observable_transfer} we show how the correlator $R_x(t)$ can be evaluated using an extension of the transfer matrix method of Sec.~\ref{sec:local}.
 Here we present numerical results, obtained in the quasienergy domain using exact diagonalisation and Lanczos methods (see Appendix~\ref{sec:numericalmethods} for details), that demonstrate divergent departures from ETH.

 Note first that the completeness of eigenstates implies $\sum_n \rho_x(n) = q^{L-1}\mathbb{1}$, and so the correlator of diagonal matrix elements satisfies the sum rule ${\sum_{m}\text{Tr}[\rho_x(n)\rho_x(m)] = q^{L-1}}$.
 The RMT result for the average correlator is